Everyday Habits That Support Brain Health After 60

 The Effects of Loneliness on the Brain

-Loneliness is not just an emotional experience — it also affects brain health.
-Social isolation has been linked to changes in cognitive function and emotional regulation.
+Loneliness is not only an emotional experience — it can also influence cognitive and emotional regulation.

 The National Institute on Aging highlights social connection as an important factor in maintaining cognitive and emotional health later in life.